Good Preparation is Key!

 - A lightweight first aid blanket which we luckily never needed so far.

-- Additional high energy bar
+- Additional high-energy bar or nuts.

 - Always more water than needed, or I know where to refill my bottle.

 - I am freezing pretty fast, the reason I always carry an extra lightweight x-warm layer or Icebreaker merino wool in my backpack.
 It is quite often a “lifesaver” for me.